Glastonbury Fayre (film)

-Glastonbury Fayre was the first film about the Glastonbury Festival, which in 1971 was in its second year.
-It was photographed under the direction of Nicolas Roeg, and completed under the direction of Peter Neal.
-It was one of the first movies produced by David Puttnam.

 The film is a mix of performances by musical artists such as Traffic, Fairport Convention, Melanie, Terry Reid, and Arthur Brown, along with extensive footage of the attendees dancing to the music, playing in drum circles, camping out, and otherwise enjoying the festival.
 It also includes part of a lecture given by Guru Maharaj Ji, referred to in the movie as "Maharishi".
 It does not feature any footage of David Bowie, who played at dawn, but he is on the soundtrack.